Mammad900/Auto-AutoRun/README.md

    4. RAR files (.rar)
    5. Text file (.txt):

       Text files are not opened.
 They are considered as pointers to the actual file, which can be of any type. these files should contain a **relative** path to the actual file.
-An example is the Visual Studio setup, which doesn't work if it gets renamed. (e.g. It should be always `vs_community.exe`)
+An example is the Visual Studio setup, which wont't work if it gets renamed. (e.g. It should be always `vs_community.exe`)

 #### Folder tree example